-- I used I Love This Yarn in Greybeard (Color A), Turquoise (Color B), White (Color C) and Aegean Stripe (Color D) for the border.
+- 8 skeins of #4 worsted weight yarn – I used 2 each in I Love This Yarn in Greybeard (Color A), Turquoise (Color B), White (Color C) and Aegean Stripe (Color D) for the border.

 - 1.5 yards of no-pill fleece